z3h4/useful-commands/RoR/interview_questions.md

 ### What is Ruby on Rails?

-- Ruby on Rails (RoR) is a server-side, open-source web application framework.
+- Ruby on Rails (RoR) is a server-side, open-source web application framework written in Ruby.
-- Built using the Ruby programming language, it’s a collection of code libraries that offers an efficient way to write codes.
-- It uses model-view-controller (MVC) pattern.
+- It follows the Model–View–Controller (MVC) pattern and emphasizes two principals:
+  - Don’t Repeat Yourself
+  - Convention over Configuration
 - RoR provides a pre-made solution to help developers save time on tedious and repetitive tasks.
 Essentially, you don’t have to write each line of code all over again.

 ### Key principles emphasized in Ruby on Rails